Jules David: Early years

 Jean-Baptiste David was born in 1808.
 He was a pupil of Pierre Duval Le Camus, who painted moralistic subjects.

 Duval was in turn a pupil of the famous painter Jacques-Louis David.

 Jean-Baptiste David began work in 1824, using his power of observation and facility of drawing to produce a variety of landscapes and interiors in Gothic style for publishers.

 During the July Monarchy (1830–1848) David also published caricatures.

 He belonged to the mouvement party, and wanted to implement the ideals of liberty and the French republic.

 He derided the juste milieu of King Louis Philippe as a trick to prevent these ideals being achieved.

 A caricature by David appeared in La Caricature of 31 May 1831.
 The king is depicted as an illusionist who uses the juste milieu and some poudre de non-intervention to make liberty and revolution vanish.

 David's lithographs often attacked political tyranny, and religious hypocrisy.

-David exhibited in the Paris Salon of 1834.
+David exhibited in the Salon of 1834.

 He was working for the editor Jeannin in 1836 when he won a 2,000 franc prize from Delessert, president of the Savings Bank of Paris, for a work about the triumph of Virtue.

 His album Vice and Virtue illustrated in twelve lithographs a good or bad action in each stage of life.

 Six plates were dedicated to vice and six to virtue.

 The one series showed the criminals arrested, taken to prison and on the scaffold.
 The other series showed scenes of work, study and so on.

 The work was praised for the quality of the drawings but criticized for its tendentious moralization.

 In 1839 the Histoire de France by Théodose Burette was published with 500 drawings by David, engraved by V. Chevin.

 L'Artiste announced the book, saying the illustrations would make the book "doubly popular".
 The next year L'Artiste gave a six-page review of the book, with reproductions of twelve of the illustrations, saying it was one of the most remarkable publications to have appeared for a long time.

 Six plates published by Jeannin in 1844 titled Le Moyen-Age.
 Moeurs et Coutumes (The Middle Ages, Customs and Costumes) depicted nobles absorbed in religion and beggars living on charity.

 David's compositions were lively and often humorous, in the style of Victor Adam and François Grenier.

 They were published until around 1855 in the Musée de l'amateur, the Revue des peintres and L'Artiste.

 His best known works are the series of The Wandering Jew and The Mysteries of Paris, and the illustrations of Morality in Action and the History of Napoleon.

 He also made lithographs for many romance titles.